-Above pix of a Bella Voche neck that was cannibalized.
+Above pix of a Bella Voce neck that was cannibalized.
 I think I

 obtained it from Tom Morgan or Paul Tester back in the early 1970s.

-Back then and earlier, cannibalization of tenor and plectrum necks was the
+Back then and earlier, cannibalization of tenor and plectrum necks were the

 "norm" when 5-string replacement necks were needed.

 Web posted on 12-04-11 by Bill aka Mickey Porter.